 (Writing Intensive) A study of moral principles and the basic concepts underlying these principles such as good, evil, right, wrong, justice, value, duty and obligation.
 Using original course readings from both classical and contemporary moral philosophy, this course develops an understanding of the philosophical foundations of various ethical theories.

 This course helps students to apply what they learn in PHIL 102 to real world problems.
 Built into the course objectives and learning outcomes is preparation for the Regional Ethics Bowl.

 Philosophy 399: Ethics of Leadership

-This course is designed to provide Jackson Scholars with the ethical theories of leadership as well as the opportunity to apply thier knowledge through an internship or shadowing opportunity with a leader on Coastal Carolina's campus, or in the community.
+This course is designed to provide Jackson Scholars with the ethical theories of leadership as well as the opportunity to apply their knowledge through an internship or shadowing opportunity with a leader on Coastal Carolina's campus or in the community.